Compagnie Francaise de Navigation a Vapeur v. Louisiana Board of Health: Background

 Starting in 1796, when it was under Spanish colonial administration, New Orleans began suffering outbreaks of yellow fever every few years, and reported cases every summer.
 Death tolls began increasing, both from the disease and some then-common treatments for it (such as mercury injections), as the city's population grew following its return to French rule in 1800 and cession to the United States as part of the Louisiana Purchase three years later.
 The first American territorial governor, William C. C. Claiborne, lost two wives and his daughter to the disease, which he himself also contracted but recovered from.

 Many other migrants from elsewhere in the U.S. followed; they proved more susceptible to yellow fever than longtime residents.
 An 1817 outbreak killed 800 in New Orleans alone, prompting the state legislature to create a New Orleans Board of Health, the first government public health agency in the U.S., only to dissolve it two years later as ineffectual after an outbreak that year claimed 2,000 lives.
 These deaths were often exacerbated by local newspapers' refusal to report on the disease, as businesses feared the economic effects of a public panic.
+It was not known that yellow fever was transmitted via mosquitos until Walter Reed's research in 1901; before then, the most common theory blamed infection on atmospheric miasma.

 After an 1853 outbreak left almost 8,000 residents of New Orleans dead, the state again created a Board of Health and made it permanent.
 The Union Navy's blockade of New Orleans six years later, as the Civil War began, the city for the first time in the century recorded no deaths from yellow fever.
 When General Benjamin Butler took over control of the city when it fell to Union forces in 1862, he went further, dispatching 2,000 troops to dispose of the city's garbage and instituting a quarantine requirement for arriving ships.
 At a point 70 mi down the Mississippi River from the city, all vessels were stopped by gunboats and held for 40 days while they were monitored for disease.
 There were few deaths from yellow fever in New Orleans for the remainder of the war.